- This post contains affiliate links. Read more here.

-So you love flowers—and you have an adorable dog with an unstoppable sense of curiosity.
-We can relate.
-You might not realize that several blooms aren’t safe for pets, whether in the garden or adoring the table in big, bright bunches.
-But never fear.
-There are plenty of beautiful varieties you can enjoy without worrying about whether your dog decides to dig into them.
-These ten flowers are safe for dogs, even if not exactly an ideal doggy snack.
+Before you start building your dream garden, keep in mind that a lot of plants are unsafe for pets.
+But never fear, there are plenty of beautiful varieties of safe flowers for dogs that you can enjoy without worrying about whether your dog decides to dig into them.
+These ten flowers are safe for dogs, even though not exactly an ideal doggy snack.

 These flowers come in an array of colors, from blue to pink to soft yellow and violet (just to name a few).
 They’re also easy to care for and won’t poison curious dogs who can’t resist chomping on their vibrantly-hued petals.

 Violets are generally purchased as live plants, rather than being planted from seed.
 This means that they may be treated with fertilizers and possibly other agricultural chemicals that can make them less safe to eat.Discover on Amazon